 Note: The Student Conduct Officer, the Vice President for Student Services and the Campus Security Command Officer receive copies of incident reports of crimes occurring off campus involving enrolled students.
-These data are not included in the annual statistics.
-Colorado Mesa University does not have any off campus student organizations.
+This data is not included in the annual statistics.
+Colorado Mesa University does not have any off-campus student organizations.

-SEXUAL ASSAULT, SEXUAL HARASSMENT, DOMESTIC VIOLENCE, DATING VIOLENCE & STALKING
+SEXUAL ASSAULT, SEXUAL HARASSMENT, DOMESTIC VIOLENCE, DATING VIOLENCE, & STALKING